-Make It a Routine
+Make it a routine

-All sectors of society have researched the science of creating habits.
-Medicine, business, parenting—we all want to know how habitual behavior impacts our lives.
-Keeping a gratitude journal to help you feel happier, over the long term, has to be part of a habitual self-care routine.
+All sectors of society have researched the science of creating new habits.
+Medicine, business, parenting—we all want to know how habitual behavior affects our lives.
+Keeping a gratitude journal to help you feel happier over the long term has to be part of a habitual self-care routine.

-Write in Detail
+Write in detail

-Journal in detail, deeply, about the one thing that has recently impacted you.
+Journal in detail, deeply, about the one thing that has recently affected you.
 Remember, you aren't being graded here.
 There are no gold stars or brownie points.
-In theory, this practice was researched to improve happiness and gratitude levels.
-And who doesn't want to feel happier?
+In theory, this practice was researched to improve happiness and gratitude levels, and who doesn't want to feel happier in their daily life?
 The Greater Good Science Center at UC Berkeley has more researched tips on how to approach writing a gratitude journal.

-Acknowledge the Negative, Too
+Acknowledge the negative, too

 Authored by the chair of the psychology department at Wellesley College, "The Positive Power of Negative Thinking" advocates the benefits of balanced thinking and harnessing the power of "defensive pessimism" to achieve goals— and feel grateful, too.
 So, in those moments of struggle, allow yourself to feel the negative, and don't stifle your anxiety with unrelenting responsibility of gratitude.

 - Did you wake up to find that your car has a flat tire?
-The moment when you see the tire is stressful, but later on, be grateful that you weren't driving when the tire gave out.
+The moment when you see the tire is stressful, but later on, look for the positive things about the situation.
+For example, be grateful that you weren't driving when the tire gave out.

 There's a difference between feeling grateful and being grateful, and it's OK to be one without the other.

-Practice Gratitude for the Right Things
+Practice gratitude for the right things

-To show gratitude for a big house and a new car seem like obvious entries in your journal, but according to research by Michael McCullough, a leading gratitude researcher at the University of Miami, the connection between materialism and gratitude would surprise you.
+To show gratitude for a big house and a new car seem like obvious entries in your gratitude journal, but according to research by Michael McCullough, a leading gratitude researcher at the University of Miami, the connection between materialism and gratitude would surprise you.
 In the paper "Is Gratitude an Alternative to Materialism?" written for the Journal of Happiness Studies, McCullough contends that people who are consumed with the accumulation of wealth and material acquisitions are less likely to be happy than those who are grateful for what they currently have.